seattlecoderdojo/AppInventorOrientation/readme.md

 Next week, we can play some of each other's games, and if you want, you can talk about how you made yours.

 Have fun!

+© 2019 - Copyright 2019 by Greg Bulmash - this content is licensed [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/)